Muaad-M/Muaad-M/README.md

 ## About Me

-Hi, I’m Muaad M., a cybersecurity practitioner transitioning from IT support into active blue team operations.
+Hi, I’m Muaad M., a cybersecurity practitioner transitioning from IT & Network support into active blue team operations.
 My journey so far has been fuelled by **self-study**, **simulated threats**, and an obsession with understanding the adversary.

 This portfolio reflects late nights, failed attempts, retries, and ultimately — growth.